-- 8. Participate in educational activities that create a shared mental model with regard to patient safety-related goals, tools, and techniques are necessary for health care professionals to consistently work in a well-coordinated manner to achieve patient safety goals. - a.
-Receiving patient safety information specific to the clinic site. - Engaging in patient safety educational activities, proactive risk assessment and collaborate with site specific safety officers to reflect the site's reporting processes and mitigation systems. - c.
+- 8. Participate in educational activities that create a shared mental model with regard to patient safety-related goals, tools, and techniques necessary for health care professionals to consistently work in a well-coordinated manner to achieve patient safety goals. - a.
+Receiving patient safety summary information specific to the clinic site. - b.
+Engaging in patient safety educational activities, proactive risk assessment and collaborate with site specific safety officers to reflect the site's reporting processes and mitigation systems. - c.
 Contribute to the work of institutional committees or task forces that aim at improving patient safety. - 9.
-Participate in a culture of safety by identifying vulnerabilities and willing to transparently deal with them.
+Participate in and contribute to a culture of safety by identifying vulnerabilities and willing to transparently deal with them.
 The safety system is perceived as fair and effective in bringing about needed improvements.
 Supporting the organization formal mechanisms to assess attitudes toward safety and improvement in order to identify areas requiring intervention. - a.
-Participate in teams that investigate patient safety events. - b.
+Participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analysis or other activities that include analysis, as well as formulation and implementation of actions. - b.
 Identify actions taken after the report of an adverse event. - c.
 Receive feedback after an adverse event. - d.
 Receive or provide emotional support if needed, after an adverse event. - e.
-Receive formal education on how patient adverse events are disclosed to patients and families. - 10.
+Receive formal education and training on how patient adverse events are disclosed to patients and families. - 10.
 Participate in identifying system errors and implementing potential systems solutions including: - a.
 Identification and implementation of solutions for systems issues related to medical errors. - b.
 Participation in institutional quality assurance committees, such as root cause and just culture. - c.
 Analysis of complex cases with unexpected outcome discussed in a multispecialty group involving hospital and nursing administration in addition to clinical services. - d.
 Discussion about 'near misses' and sentinel events.